acmesh-official/acme.sh/deploy/README.md

 acme.sh --deploy -d qnap.example.com --deploy-hook ssh
 ```
+Note how in this example both the private key and certificate point to
+the same file.
+This will result in the certificate being appended
+to the same file as the private key... a common requirement of several
+services.

 The next example illustates deploying certificates to a Unifi
 Contolller (tested with version 5.4.11).